sigreen/large-xml-processor/README.md

 Large XML Processor in Fuse 7.7
 ====================================

 This project demonstrates how to process a large (20MB+) XML file using Red Hat Fuse 7.7.
-The Camel Route makes use of streaming, paralell processing and JMS connection pooling.
+The Camel Route makes use of streaming, parallel processing and JMS connection pooling.

 ![](images/diagram.png "Large XML Processor Flow")